 The point here is to only spend money on a pellet smoker with the inches of cooking space you will use.
 Anything bigger can be wasteful.
 The bottom line is to be realistic about what you’re getting and not be fooled into thinking bigger is better.

-Grills with side tables, for example, are very convenient if you do not have a full outdoor kitchen setup or tables nearby to lay your food while you set up the grill.
+Pellet grills with side tables, for example, are very convenient if you do not have a full outdoor kitchen setup or tables nearby to lay your food while you set up the pellet grill.

 Grills with BBQ and cooking utensils hooks are also quite useful.
 It is a hassle not to have a place to hang all of your culinary items and to have them easily accessible instead laying around all over the floor.